ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/file-plan-manager.md

 There are two requirements to access file plan manager, they are:
 - An Office 365 Enterprise E5 subscription.
 - The user has been in assigned one of the following roles of the Security &amp; Compliance Center:
     - Retention Manager
     - View-only Retention Manager

+[!NOTE]
+If you have no labels present inside of the compliance center when you click on File Plan it will create a policy called Default Data Governance Publishing Policy with three labels called Operational procedure, Business general, and Contract agreement.
+This policy will be published to the organization and can be disabled and or removed.
+If you review the audit log you can determine who opened File Plan and kicked off the first run experience by looking for the Activities Created retention policy and Created retention configuration for a retention policy.

 ## Navigating your file plan